Reviewed by Registered Massage Therapist Nuchanart (Mew) Kachowski

 Potential Risks and Considerations

 Both Thai Massage and Deep Tissue Massage are generally safe when performed by trained professionals.
-However, there are some considerations to keep in mind:
+However, there are some important considerations to keep in mind.

 Thai Massage Risks

-• Not suitable for individuals with certain medical conditions: Such as severe osteoporosis, recent surgery, or a sports injury.
+- Not suitable for certain medical conditions, such as severe osteoporosis, recent surgery, or acute injuries.

-• Discomfort: Some people may find the stretching and pressure uncomfortable, especially if they are not accustomed to it.
+- Some people may find the stretching and sustained pressure uncomfortable, especially if they are not used to assisted stretching techniques.

 Deep Tissue Massage Risks

-• Not suitable for certain conditions: Such as blood clotting disorders, recent surgeries, or severe osteoporosis.
+- Not recommended for individuals with certain conditions, such as blood clotting disorders, recent surgeries, or severe osteoporosis.

 Ready for Relief?